Man sentenced to 45 years for cold-case murder of Federal Way teen

 “The sexually motivated murder of a child at her own school is exceptionally heinous,” Senior Deputy Prosecutor Mary Barbosa wrote in the state’s sentencing memo.

 Defense attorney David Montes recommended Nicholas be sentenced to 20 years, the mandatory minimum for first-degree murder.
-He noted in his sentencing brief that Nicholas, who was 27 when he killed Yarborough, didn’t commit any crimes in the 30 years following her murder, essentially arguing that Nicholas’ youthfulness was an underlying cause of his conduct.
+He noted in his sentencing brief that Nicholas, who was 27 when he killed Yarborough, didn’t commit any crimes in the 30 years following her murder, essentially arguing that Nicholas’ youth was an underlying cause of his conduct.
 There’s no evidence Nicholas would reoffend if released from prison at age 75, Montes wrote.

 King County Superior Court Judge Josephine Wiggs, who presided over Nicholas’ trial, ultimately decided the exceptional sentence of over 45 years was appropriate, given the facts of the case and Nicholas’ history of sexual violence.
 He’s expected to die behind bars.